Separating polynomial $\chi$-boundedness from $\chi$-boundedness: Proof

-Various well-known constructions of triangle-free graphs with arbitrarily high chromatic number, such as Zykov's~\cite{zykov1949some} and Tutte's~\cite{descartes1947three,descartes1954solution}, satisfy the condition of Lemma~\ref{lem:basegraph} once the edges are oriented in a way that follows naturally from the construction.
-See~\cite{CHMS} and~\cite{KT} for an explicit construction of the graphs $G_k$ with appropriate acyclic orientations, based on Zykov's construction.
-For the rest of the argument, we fix an arbitrary sequence $(G_k)_{k\in\setN}$ of graphs given by Lemma~\ref{lem:basegraph}.
+Various well-known constructions of triangle-free graphs with arbitrarily high chromatic number, such as Zykov's~\cite{Zykov1949} and Tutte's~\cite{Descartes1947,Descartes1954}, satisfy the condition of \cref{lem:basegraph} once the edges are oriented in a way that follows naturally from the construction.
+See~\cite{CHMS} and~\cite{KT1992} for an explicit construction of the graphs $G_k$ with the appropriate acyclic orientations, based on Zykov's construction.
+It is only implicit that the acyclic orientations of the graphs in~\cite{CHMS} and~\cite{KT1992} satisfy all of the properties in the conclusion of \cref{lem:basegraph}, so for the sake completeness we provide a proof based on Tutte's construction.